Supercurrent from the imaginary part of the Andreev levels in non-Hermitian Josephson junctions

-Still we note that the phase dispersion in the imaginary part of quasi-ABS sets on again exactly after these spectral points.
+Still we note that the phase dispersion in the imaginary part of quasi-ABS sets on again exactly after these spectral points, Fig.~\ref{fig: 4_Prototype_spectrum}.

 The spectral properties of $\check{H}_{eff}$ can be understood at full when considering a shifted Hamiltonian where the channel-averaged decaying background is removed,

 as done typically in optics when dealing with NH passive systems~\cite{Pen14, Bittner2012, Ornigotti_2014, Ozdemir2019, Savarese2025}.